syvita/nothing/README.md

 **Slogan**

-Anchored to Bitcoin and more immutable then your mama™
+Anchored to Bitcoin and more immutable than your mama™